gotzl/hid-fanatecff/README.md

 ### General

-Support for a bunch of effects, mostly copy-pasted from [new-lg4ff](https://github.com/berarma/new-lg4ff). _Note:_ only tested with CSL Elite Wheelbase.
+Support for a bunch of effects, mostly copy-pasted from [new-lg4ff](https://github.com/berarma/new-lg4ff).
-Currently not supported effects: FF_FRICTION, FF_INERTIA
+Currently not properly supported effects: FF_FRICTION, FF_INERTIA (note that most games don't use these effects anyways).

 **Note:** With Proton 7/8, in some games the wheel is not detected properly when starting it for the first time (ie, when a new proton-prefix is created).
 The current workaround is to first start the game with Proton 6, and then switch to a later one.
 (See also #67)